kicomeister/kicomeister/README.md

 ### Hi there, I'm Krisztian  👋

-I'm a fullstack javascript developer, currently working with [Technis](https://www.technis.com).
+I'm a fullstack engineer, currently working with [Technis](https://www.technis.com).
 I am very enthusiastic when I can create new things.

 <!--
 **kicomeister/kicomeister** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.